Charlottsville, Pennsylvania

 Charlottsville is an unincorporated community and census-designated place (CDP) in Blair County, Pennsylvania, United States.
 It was first listed as a CDP prior to the 2020 census.
+The origin of the name "Charlottsville" is uncertain, but it was in use at least as early as 1859, although the name name "Charlotteville" was used interchangeably.

+Geography

 The CDP is in northern Blair County, mostly in the eastern part of Antis Township but extending northeastward into the southern part of Snyder Township.
 North Pleasant Valley Boulevard (old U.S. Route 220) forms the southeastern edge of the CDP, and the Pittsburgh Line of the Norfolk Southern Railway forms the northwestern edge.
 Interstate 99 passes southeast of the community, with access from Exit 45 at Pleasant Valley Boulevard.
 Tyrone is 3 mi to the northeast, and Altoona is 11 mi to the southwest.

 Charlottsville is on the northwestern side of the valley of the Little Juniata River, which flows east to join the Juniata River near Petersburg.

 Demographics

+Education

+The school district for most of the area is Bellwood-Antis School District.
+For a portion, it is the Tyrone Area School District.